- B2B Content Growth Hacks 🔝

 Referral Code Steps:

-In your CRM or product analytics, track any conversions or signups that come through a specific referral code.
+Track any conversions or signups that come through specific referral codes in your CRM or product analytics.

-Cross-reference the referring URL from the user's session with your list of blog post URLs.
+Cross-reference the referring URL from the user session with your list of blog post URLs to map the blog’s impact.

 Question to ask: Is this blog moving readers toward its intended stage in the funnel?